elsayedamine/WEBSERV/README.md

+# ----------- NEW TO DO LIST -----------
 amine:
-	anything i want to return to has a comment under "// to check" also need to seperate with the newlines and not ignore them don't forget to handle comments

------------ NEW TO DO LIST -----------
-amine:
 	low priority:
+	- comments under "// to check"
+	- handle comments
-	- double check the old to do list first high priority:
+	- seperate with the newlines and not ignore them high priority:
 	- PUT and DELETE requests
 	- handle CGI